 6. Reading and Learning Focus

 We are what we read.
 Like food for the brain, what we read shapes our thoughts.
 It’s really important to read regularly.
 This year I have set myself a target to read 50 books.
 I am on target.
-I use the Good Reads website to keep track of my reading.
+I use the

 I try to ensure that the books I read are supporting what I am aiming to improve, also give me ideas for my creative projects, inspire me, and above all motivate me.